Basil al-Sayed

 According to the Committee to Protect Journalists, he was the second journalist to be killed during the Syrian uprising.
 Ferzat Jarban, the first journalist to be killed, was a freelance television camera operator.
 Basil al-Sayed was the first citizen journalist to be killed.
 At the time, foreign journalists were banned from Syria by the Bashar al-Assad government.

 Personal

-Basil Al-Sayed was born in Syria in 1987.
+Basil Al-Sayed was born to an Alawite family in Syria in 1987.
 He was a resident of Homs, Syria where he documented the Syrian civil war.
 He had a brother and a sister and he was the youngest sibling of the three.

 Career

 Basil al-Sayad was working as a citizen journalist when he was killed in Homs at the age of 24.
 He had previously worked as a carpenter.
 Around the time of his death, al-Sayed was employed at an aluminum factory.
 He spent his time outside of his job exposing the Syrian government and documenting the civil war.
 Like many other citizen journalists, he would then post the videos to the internet for the world to witness.
 Al-Sayed recorded the uprising using a red Samsung video camera.
 He loaded footage to the YouTube videosharing web site and news organizations around the world incorporated his video into their news.
 It was also known that al-Sayed spent some of his time helping others.
 He used his carpentry skills to help repair damaged homes and he delivered food on his motorcycle to families in need.